 - LIGHTBOWN, Patsy and Nina Margaret SPADA.
 How languages are learned.
 3rd ed.
 Oxford: Oxford University Press, 2006. ix, 233.
 ISBN 0194422240. info

 - AITCHISON, Jean.
 Introducing Language and Mind.
 1. vyd.
 London: Penguin, 1992.
 96 s.
 ISBN 0-14-081020-X. info

 - Teaching methods

 - The course consists of weekly seminars only.
-The participants will delve into various aspects of this field through extensive reading, conducting experiments and analysing findings, and by reflecting on their own experiences as learners and teachers.
+The trainees will delve into various aspects of this field through extensive reading, conducting experiments and analysing findings, and by reflecting on their own experiences as learners and teachers.